 If there is an accident at a construction site on the roadway, the first question to ask is how did it happen?
 If it occurred because the construction site was negligently or carelessly maintained or monitored, then you have a claim.
 If the accident is your fault because you were speeding or otherwise being careless, you cannot recover in Maryland due to what is known as contributory negligence.

-Here are examples of jury awards to victims of construction site motor vehicle collision cases.
+Here are examples of jury awards and settlement amounts to victims of construction site motor vehicle collision cases.
 Most of these cases are in Maryland and some are Miller & Zois cases.
-But our attorneys added in a few others construction site accident settlements around the country.
+But our attorneys added in a few other construction site accident settlements around the country.

 - $390,000 Out-of-Court Settlement in Maryland.
 Our client was riding a motorcycle on Route 795 which is a highway in Baltimore.
 While getting on the ramp to the Baltimore Beltway, a road construction vehicle cuts through the "emergency only" cut-through.
 This was foolish, of course, but not necessarily the kind of negligence that causes a crash.
 But this driver takes it to the next level and pulls out directly in front of our client.
 Why?
 When you are doing something illegal on the road, you tend to want to do it quickly.
 Our client suffers hip and elbow injuries and gets road rash from falling off his bike onto the highway.
 He was a good guy out for a ride with friends.
 He was hardly the image of a crotch rocket motorcyclist who is going 1,000 miles an hour.
 The big defense was weak: the plaintiff was speeding.
 The case was settled in mediation for $390,000.

 - $225,000 Out-of-Court Settlement in Maryland.
-The defendant thought it wise to leave a front end loader on the middle of the highway without warning or lights.
+The defendant thought it wise to leave a front-end loader in the middle of the highway without warning or lights.
 Our client's vehicle - he was a passenger - plowed into the back of the front-end loaded.
 We sued the driver and the construction company.
 The client suffered serious facial injuries that, thankfully, healed well.

 - $2,884,500 Verdict in Maryland: A 41-year-old construction worker was working on his assigned construction site.
 While standing at the bottom of a hill, he turned to see a dump truck rolling in his direction.
 Unfortunately, the man did not have enough time to react and was struck and dragged at least 40-120 feet before his co-workers were able to flag down the driver.
 He consequently passed from his injuries, leaving behind his wife and two children.
 The man’s estate sued both the driver and the construction company for negligence.
 Plaintiffs alleged the driver failed to place the truck in reverse, which would have sounded the backup warning, and instead placed the truck in neutral.
 They also alleged that the driver failed to properly observe his surroundings before and while backing, as co-workers testified they heard the decedent shouting “stop” before being struck.
 The defendants argued that the decedent should not have been standing in that particular location, and failed to properly observe traffic on the construction site.
 Defendants claimed that the accident could have been 100% avoided if the decedent had been aware of his surroundings.
 After a bench trial in the Montgomery County Circuit Court, the decedent’s estate and family were awarded $2,884,500.